-We first document a robust negative comovement between the corporate cash ratio and employment on U.S. data, which is not specific to the recent financial crisis.
-Using Flow-of-Funds data over the period 1980-2015, the correlation between HP-filtered employment and the share of liquid assets in total assets is -0.43.
-Moreover, using firm-level data from Compustat, the cross-firm correlation between employment and the cash ratio is on average -0.22 over the same period.1 Section 2 provides a detailed description of this empirical analysis.
+We first document a robust negative comovement between the corporate cash ratio and employment on US data, which is not specific to the recent financial crisis.
+Using flow-of-funds data over the period 1980-2015, the correlation between HP-filtered employment and the share of liquid assets in total assets is -0.43.
+Moreover, using firm-level data from Compustat, the cross-firm correlation between employment and the cash ratio is on average -0.22 over the same period.
+Section I provides a detailed description of this empirical analysis.

 To understand the optimal cash and employment decisions, we consider an infinite-horizon general equilibrium model with heterogeneous firms that need internal and external liquid funds in their production process.
 Liquidity is closely related to labor because firms have liquidity needs in order to finance the wage bill, which is part of working capital.
 We adopt a structure similar to Christiano and Eichenbaum (1995), who divide periods into two subperiods.
 In the first subperiod, firms use credit to install capital, while they resort to liquid funds to pay workers in the second subperiod.
-In contrast to the literature introducing working capital in macroeconomic models (see Christiano et al., 2010, for a survey), we assume that firms do not have full access to external liquidity and thus cannot borrow all their short-term needs.
-This generates a demand for cash related to the wage bill.
-In line with this "cash-in-advance" assumption, the data suggest a positive relationship between firms' cash holding and their wage bill.
+In contrast to the literature introducing working capital in macroeconomic models (see Christiano, Trabandt, and Walentin 2010, for a survey), we assume that firms do not have full access to external liquidity and thus cannot borrow all their short-term needs.
+This assumption generates a "cash-in-advance" demand for cash related to the wage bill.
+This implies that having more cash may relax a firm's financial constraint.
+Therefore, we show that the negative relationship between the cash ratio and employment occurs in a model with a positive link between the available level of cash and the wage bill.
+We show that both types of relationships are consistent with the data.